kylerove/pediatricurologybook/_chapters/03-23_updates-in-exstrophy-management.md

 ### Familial Recurrences

 Although familial occurrence is rare, 30 reported multiplex families support the idea of genetic susceptibility underlying EEC.{% cite ludwig-a --file 03-23 %} In most of these families, two members are affected.
 However, in rare cases the inheritance of EEC may be consistent with autosomal dominant inheritance with reduced penetrance or with an autosomal recessive trait or X-linked transmission.{% cite reutter-b --file 03-23 %} These observations indicate that one or more genes with a major effect on the phenotype exist, though in most cases additional causal factors are necessary for the phenotype to occur.
-A small subgroup of cases may follow Mendelian inheritance whereas in the majority, EEC is inherited as a complex trait with multiple genetic factors (heritable or *de novo *somatic or germline mutations), and complex gene-gene, or gene-environment interactions contributing to its formation.{% cite ebert2009a --file 03-23 %}
+A small subgroup of cases may follow Mendelian inheritance whereas in the majority, EEC is inherited as a complex trait with multiple genetic factors (heritable or *de novo *somatic or germ line mutations), and complex gene-gene, or gene-environment interactions contributing to its formation.{% cite ebert2009a --file 03-23 %}

-### Molecular Genetics of the Eec
+### Molecular Genetics of the EEC

 Cytogenetic and molecular analyses have revealed chromosomal anomalies in 20 EEC patients to date, although none of these appear to be causative.{% cite ebert2009a --file 03-23 %} Numerical chromosomal aberrations were observed in six patients.
 In a further four BEX males, one BEX female and one girl with CEX, an association with Down syndrome was found.{% cite ludwig-a --file 03-23 %} Aneuploidy of sex chromosomes in five of these cases might point to a gonosomal locus involved in the formation of EEC.
 Structural aberrations have been identified in six EEC cases and one patient simultaneously presenting with CEX and hypomelanosis of Ito.
 Although the exact breakpoints have not been determined in any of these cases, several translocations involving the region q32-ter on chromosome 9 were detected.

-### Teratogenic Agents and Eec
+### Teratogenic Agents and EEC

-Twin studies and epidemiological data suggest environmental factors play a role in the EEC aetiology.
+Twin studies and epidemiological data suggest environmental factors play a role in the EEC etiology.
 However, the existing epidemiological studies have not identified major teratogenic factors.{% cite boyadjiev-a ives-a gambhir-a --file 03-23 %} Several studies have confirmed that male gender, race, advanced parental age{% cite boyadjiev-a --file 03-23 %} and increased parity, even after adjusting for age,{% cite byron-scott-a --file 03-23 %} are predisposing risk factors.
 Gambhir _et al_.{% cite gambhir-a --file 03-23 %} described periconceptional maternal exposure to smoking to be significantly more common in patients with CEX than in a combined group of patients with epispadias and classic BEX.
 Several reports described the occurrence of EEC in infants resulting from *in vitro *fertilization, but it is still a matter of debate whether the incidence of EEC children conceived by *in vitro *fertilization appears to be higher than expected.{% cite ebert2009a wood-a --file 03-23 %}

 ## Clinical Presentation